Bartosz Gawryszewski

-Bartosz Gawryszewski (born 22 August 1985) is a Polish volleyball player, member of the Polish club MKS Będzin.
+Bartosz Gawryszewski (born 22 August 1985) is a Polish former professional volleyball player.

 Career

-Clubs
+Club

 He debuted in PlusLiga in 2004 as the AZS Częstochowa player.
 In his first season he won bronze medal of the Polish Championship after matches with Jastrzębski Węgiel.
 Then played for Jadar Radom.
-In 2008 he moved to Asseco Resovia Rzeszów.
+In 2008, he moved to Asseco Resovia Rzeszów.
 He achieved with this club silver (2008/2009) and bronze (2009/2010) medal of the Polish Championship.
 In 2010/2012 he was a player of Jastrzębski Węgiel.
 In 2011 Jastrzębski Węgiel, including Gawryszewski, won silver medal of the Club World Championship 2011 held in Qatar.
 Since 2012 he has been playing for LOTOS Trefl Gdańsk.
 In 2014 he was elected captain of the team by the coach Anastasi.
 On April 19, 2015 LOTOS Trefl Gdańsk, including Gawryszewski, achieved Polish Cup 2015.
 Then he won a silver medal of Polish Championship.